FilippoMazzara/ECommerce/README.md

 This project was part of the course in web programming at the university "La Sapienza" in Rome.

-The Co-Authors and holders of the copyright (2022) are: /n https://github.com/LucaDas00 /n https://github.com/kosmin1997 /n
+The Co-Authors and holders of the copyright (2022) are: \n https://github.com/LucaDas00 /n https://github.com/kosmin1997 /n
 © Filippo Mazzara